IonRepo/IonDiff/paper/paper.md

 # Summary

-Molecular dynamics (MD) simulations of superionic materials render the trajectories of the atoms conforming them.
+Molecular dynamics (MD) simulations of fast-ion conductors render the trajectories of the atoms conforming them.
 However, extracting meaningful insights from this data is often a challenge since most common analysis rely on active supervision of the simulations and definition of arbitrary material-dependent parameters, thus frustrating high throughput screenings.
 In particular, to the best of our knowledge, determining exact ionic migrating paths and the level of coordination between mobile particles in diffusive events have not been previously addressed in a systematic and quantitative manner, despite its central role in the understanding and design of high performance solid-state electrolytes.
 Here, we introduce a completely unsupervised approach for analysing ion-hopping events in MD simulations.
 Based on k-means clustering, our algorithm identifies with precision which and when particles diffuse during a simulation, thus identifying their exact migrating paths.
 This analysis allows also for the quantification of correlations between many diffusing ions as well as of key atomistic descriptors like the duration/length of diffusion events and residence times, to cite some examples.
 Moreover, the present implementation introduces an optimized code for computing the full ion diffusion coefficient, that is, entirely considering ionic correlations, thus going beyond the dilute limit approximation.

 # IonDiff

 Fast-ion conductors (FIC) are materials in which some of their constituent  atoms diffuse with large drift velocities comparable to those found in liquids.
 FIC are the pillars of many energy conversion and storage technologies like solid-state electrochemical batteries and fuel cells.
 Molecular dynamics (MD) simulations is a computational method that employs Newton's laws to evaluate the trajectory of ions in complex atomic and molecular systems.
 MD simulations of FIC are highly valuable since can accurately describe the diffusion and vibration of the ions conforming them.
-Nevertheless, there are no versatile tools at hand for analyzing the outputs of FIC MD simulations in an unsupervised and materials-independent manner, thus frustrating the fundamental understanding and possible rational design of FIC.
+Nevertheless, there is a painstaking lack of handy computational tools for analyzing the outputs of FIC MD simulations in an unsupervised and materials-independent manner, thus frustrating the fundamental understanding and possible rational design of FIC.

 **IonDiff** efficiently addresses the challenge described above by implementing unsupervised machine learning approaches in a repository of Python scripts designed to extract the exact migrating paths of diffusive particles from MD simulations, along with other physically relevant quantities like the degree of correlation between diffusive ions, ionic residence times in metastable positions and the length and duration of ionic hops.
+Additionally, IonDiff efficiently and seamlessly evaluates full ion diffusion coefficients, which in contrast to tracer ion diffusion coefficients fully encompass ionic correlations.
+Periodic boundary conditions are fully accounted for by IonDiff.

 The repository is divided into three independent functionalities: